Skill Demand Index

 Which roles need Copywriting most:

-Marketing positions drive 88% of demand.
-Sales also frequently list Copywriting as a requirement.
-Skills commonly paired with Copywriting include Industry Knowledge and Email Marketing.
+Marketing positions drive 83% of demand.
+Sales and Other also frequently list Copywriting as a requirement.
+Skills commonly paired with Copywriting include Email Marketing and SEO.

 Depth Level Distribution